Compare Stump Removal Quotes Now

 The cost of hiring a stump grinder – This is the main thing you need to take into consideration when looking to remove stumps yourself.
 It will cost $150 + to hire a grinder to do the job.
 If your local tree service is quoting you a similar price to remove the stumps for you, then it is probably not worth all your effort to do it yourself.

-Does tree removal price normally include the stump?
+Does the tree removal cost normally include stump removal?

-Generally, tree removal and stump removal are quoted as two different tasks and quoted separately.
-You can ask your tree service to give you a price for the lot, but in his mind he is working out the price for both jobs separately and just adding them together.
+Generally, tree removal and stump removal are two different tasks that are quoted separately.
+You can ask your tree removal service to give you a price for the lot, but in his mind, he is working out the price for both jobs separately and just adding them together.

-Ask for separate prices – If you are looking to save some money in the short term, you can ask your local tree removal services to quote the removal of the tree and stump separately.
-This will save you a few hundred dollars.
-You can then decide to remove the stump at a later date.
+Ask for separate prices – If you are looking to save some money on the average cost, you can ask your local tree-cutting services to quote the tree removal and stump grinding separately.
+This will save money as the stump removal company will not need to come back at a later date.

 Author: Ben McInerney – Ben is a qualified arborist with 15 plus years of industry experience in Arboriculture.
 He ran a successful tree service before turning to writing and publishing.
 Ben is dedicated to providing users with the most accurate up-to-date information on everything trees.